<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387765172062996&amp;ev=PageView&amp;noscript=1">

 Laser Vaginal Rejuvenation® (LVR®)

-A patient undergoing LVR®
+A patient was undergoing LVR®

 LVR® is a female genital rejuvenation surgery that can bring back the look and feel of your vulva and vagina when you were in your teens.
 It’s a treatment designed to enhance sexual gratification and cure incontinence caused by aging and childbirth.

-- Designer Laser Vaginoplasty® (DLV®)
+Designer Laser Vaginoplasty® (DLV®)

 Dr. Matlock offers DLV® to help restore your youthful appearance and return your confidence as a woman.
 It’s a series of female genital cosmetic surgeries that address aesthetic concerns on your vulva and vagina.